 2. Paul says in Galatians 2:16 that a man is not justified by the law but through faith in Christ.
 Also in Romans 7:4 Paul says that we have become dead to the law by the body of Christ.
 If this is so, why do Jesus and Paul himself insist strongly on obeying the law elsewhere (i.e. Romans 3:31)?

 The answer to this requires some study on ancient culture but the overall concept is simple to grasp.
-To critics living in modern times, these verses may seem to present a blatant contradiction, but ancient cultures held to a concept called the Semitic Totality Concept.
+To critics living in modern times, these verses may seem to present a blatant contradiction, but ancient cultures held to a concept called Semitic Totality.
 This means one’s thoughts and ideologies are linked to one’s actions.
 Without action, faith is dead as James tells us.
 Faith and action were a fundamental unity to the ancients, so when Paul says we “establish” the law through faith in Romans 3:31, he is saying our faith should lead us to obey the law.
 Thus Paul’s words in Romans 6:15-16,

 “What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?”

 So what about verses that say the law is of no use, like Galatians 2:16?
 What Paul is referring to in these passages is not the validity of the law itself, rather he is showing our ability to obey it as ineffectual for salvation.
 This is why Paul calls the law a “curse” in Galatians 3:13 and why we need to be dead to it.
 We’ve all sinned and fallen short which is why Jesus had to become a curse for us so we wouldn’t have to rely on the law for salvation.
-Paul wasn’t talking about the credibility of the law, he was stating a fact.

 3. The Bible continually says the law is to be obeyed forever in verses such as Genesis 17:19.
 Isn’t this contradicting Paul?